naveenrajm7/rpmbuild/README.md

 - `binary_rpm_name`: name of Source RPM file
 - `rpm_content_type`: Content-type for RPM Upload

-This generated RPMS and SRPMS can be used in two ways.
+This generated RPMS can be used in two ways.

 1. Upload as build artifact
     You can use GitHub Action [`@actions/upload-artifact`](https://www.github.com/actions/upload-artifact)